-If you paid \$600 or more of mortgage interest (including certain points) during the year on any one mortgage to a mortgage holder in the course of that holder's trade or business, you should receive a Form 1098, Mortgage Interest Statement, or similar statement from the mortgage holder.
+If you paid \$600 or more of mortgage interest (including certain points) during the year on any one mortgage to a mortgage holder in the course of that holder's trade or business, you should receive a Form 1098 or similar statement from the mortgage holder.
 The statement will show the total interest paid on your mortgage during the year.
-If you bought a main home during the year, it will also show the deductible points you paid and any points you can deduct that were paid by the person who sold you your home.
+If you bought a main home during the year, it also will show the deductible points you paid and any points you can deduct that were paid by the person who sold you your home.
 See Points, earlier.

 The interest you paid at settlement should be included on the statement.
 If it is not, add the interest from the settlement sheet that qualifies as home mortgage interest to the total shown on Form 1098 or similar statement.
 Put the total on line 10 of Schedule A (Form 1040) and attach a statement to your return explaining the difference.
-Write "See attached" next to line 10.
+Write "See attached" to the right of line 10.

 A mortgage holder can be a financial institution, a governmental unit, or a cooperative housing corporation.
-If a statement comes from a cooperative housing corporation, it will generally show your share of interest.
+If a statement comes from a cooperative housing corporation, it generally will show your share of interest.

-You should receive your mortgage interest statement for each year by January 31 of the following year.
-A copy of this form will also be sent to the IRS.
+Your mortgage interest statement for 2003 should be sent to you by February 2, 2004.
+A copy of this form will be sent to the IRS also.

 Example.
 You bought a new home on May 3.
 You paid no points on the purchase.
-During the year, you made mortgage payments which included \$1,872 deductible interest on your new home.
-The settlement sheet for the purchase of the home included interest of \$232 for 29 days in May.
-The mortgage statement you receive from the lender includes total interest of \$2,104 (\$1,872 + \$232).
-You can deduct the \$2,104 if you itemize your deductions.
+During the year, you made mortgage payments which included \$4,480 deductible interest on your new home.
+The settlement sheet for the purchase of the home included interest of \$620 for 29 days in May.
+The mortgage statement you receive from the lender includes total interest of \$5,100 (\$4,480 + \$620).
+You can deduct the \$5,100 if you itemize your deductions.

 Refund of overpaid interest.
-If you receive a refund of mortgage interest you overpaid in a prior year, you generally will receive a Form 1098 showing the refund in box 3.
+If you receive a refund of mortgage interest you overpaid in a

+Table 1.
+Where To Deduct Interest and Taxes Paid on Your Home prior year, you generally will receive a Form 1098 showing the refund in box 3.
 Generally, you must include the refund in income in the year you receive it.
 See Refund of home mortgage interest, earlier, under Home Mortgage Interest.